munificent/game-programming-patterns/book/prototype.markdown

 Well, we don't have to create a separate spawner class for each monster, so that's good.
 But we *do* have to implement `clone()` in each monster class.
 That's just about as much code as the spawners.

 There are also some nasty semantic ratholes when you sit down to try to write a correct `clone()`.
 Does it do a deep clone or shallow one?
-(I.e. when a field is a reference to an object, do we clone that object too, or just the reference?)
+In other words, when a field is a reference to an object, do we clone that object too, or just the reference?
 How does it interact with ownership?

 Also, not only does it not look like it's saving us much code in this contrived problem, there's the fact that it's a *contrived problem*.
 We had to take as a given that we have separate classes for each monster.
 These days, that's definitely *not* the way most game engines roll.